Symbolism of domes: Baptisteries

 In Italy in the 4th century, baptisteries began to be built like domed mausolea and martyria, which spread in the 5th century.
-Smith writes that this reinforced the theological emphasis on baptism as a re-experience of the death and resurrection of Jesus Christ.
-Krautheimer writes that "baptism is the death of the old Adam and the resurrection of the new man; eight is the symbolic number of regeneration, salvation, and resurrection, as the world started the eighth day after creation began, and Christ rose from the dead on the eighth day of the Passion."
+Smith wrote that this reinforced the theological emphasis on baptism as a re-experience of the death and resurrection of Jesus Christ.
+Krautheimer wrote that "baptism is the death of the old Adam and the resurrection of the new man; eight is the symbolic number of regeneration, salvation, and resurrection, as the world started the eighth day after creation began, and Christ rose from the dead on the eighth day of the Passion."
 According to Miša Rakocija, octagonal baptisteries originated in Milan, Rome, and Ravenna and were typical for the western empire, but rare in the eastern empire.
-Theresa Grupico states that the octagon, which is transitional between the circle and the square, came to represent Jesus' resurrection in early Christianity and was used in the ground plans of martyria and baptisteries for that reason.
+Theresa Grupico stated that the octagon, which is transitional between the circle and the square, came to represent Jesus' resurrection in early Christianity and was used in the ground plans of martyria and baptisteries for that reason.
 The domes themselves were sometimes octagonal, rather than circular.
-Nicholas Temple proposes the imperial reception hall as an additional source of influence on baptisteries, conveying the idea of reception or redemptive passage to salvation.
+Nicholas Temple proposed the imperial reception hall as an additional source of influence on baptisteries, conveying the idea of reception or redemptive passage to salvation.
 Iconography of assembled figures and the throne of Christ would also relate to this.

 Throne halls

+Michele Melaragno wrote that the concept of "Christ the King" was the Christian counterpoint to the Roman tradition of emperor deification and so absorbed the dome symbolism associated with it.
+The Byzantine Chrysotriklinos, wrote Nigel Westbrook, combined the functions of Constantine's Octagon, a throne room, and an audience hall in a centralized space.
+The imperial throne's position in front of an icon of Christ in the apse semidome "expressed the Emperor's role as Vice-Regent, his authority derived from divine sanction".
+According to Westbrook, "the Emperor is both secular and spiritual ruler, but under God’s dispensation, symbolized both by the ikon and by the ceiling depicted as the dome of heaven".